EmilHvitfeldt/smltar/docs/06_ml_regression.md

 - Irregular verbs are converted to their canonical form ("did" to "do").

-Using lemmatization instead of a more straightforward tokenization strategy is slower because of the increased complexity involved, but it can be worth it.
+Using lemmatization\index{lemma} instead of a more straightforward tokenization strategy is slower because of the increased complexity involved, but it can be worth it.
 Let's explore how to train a model using _lemmas_ instead of _words_.

-Lemmatization is, like choices around n-grams and stop words, part of data preprocessing so we define how to set up lemmatization as part of our preprocessing recipe.
+Lemmatization is, like choices around n-grams and stop words, part of data preprocessing\index{preprocessing} so we define how to set up lemmatization as part of our preprocessing recipe.
 We use `engine = "spacyr"` for tokenization (instead of the default) and add `step_lemma()` to our preprocessing.
 This step extracts the lemmas from the parsing done by the tokenization engine.

 ```r